Andrew Hastie: Ben Roberts-Smith war crimes allegations

-Political views
+Views

-During the Morrison government, Hastie was reported to be a member of the National Right faction of the Liberal Party.
-He has been described as a "conservative" and campaigned against same-sex marriage, abstaining from the 2017 parliamentary vote to legalise marriage of same-sex couples (he publicly stated he would vote with his constituents and then later refused to vote on religious grounds).
+Hastie is a member of the National Right faction of the Liberal Party.
+His views have been described as right-wing populist and far-right, with strong stances against multiculturalism, immigration, late-term abortions, and the transition to net zero emissions in Australia.
 Hastie is a member of the Atlantic Council, an international foreign policy think tank connected to conservative politicians Mike Gallagher from the United States and Tom Tugendhat from the United Kingdom.
-He has cited his Christian religion as informing his views on various policies, such as individual freedoms.
+Hastie is an outspoken critic of One Nation and its leader, Pauline Hanson.